xdrpp/stc/goxdr/goxdr.1.md

-goxdr-compiled XDR types map to the most intuitive go equivalent: strings map to strings, pointers map to pointers, fixed-size arrays map to arrays, and variable-length arrays map to slices, without new type declarations would complicating assignment.
+goxdr-compiled XDR types map to the most intuitive go equivalent: strings map to strings, pointers map to pointers, fixed-size arrays map to arrays, and variable-length arrays map to slices, without new type declarations that might complicating assignment.
 E.g., the XDR `typedef string mystring<32>` is just a string, and so can be assigned from a string.
 This does mean you can assign a string longer than 32 bytes, but length limits are rigorously enforced during both